Russia backs China over 'provocative' Pelosi visit to Taiwan | Politics

 Russia backed China on Tuesday over an expected visit to Taiwan by U.S. House of Representatives Speaker Nancy Pelosi, warning Washington that such a provocative trip would put the United States on a collision course with Beijing.

-"Russia confirms the principle of "one China" and opposes the independence of the island in any form," Zakharova said.
+"The USA is a state provocateur," she said.
+"Russia confirms the principle of "one China" and opposes the independence of the island in any form."
 China views visits by U.S. officials to Taiwan as sending an encouraging signal to the pro-independence camp in the island.
 Washington does not have official diplomatic ties with Taiwan but is bound by U.S. law to provide the island with the means to defend itself.

 In the Chinese civil war, Mao Zedong's Communists defeated the forces of the Kuomintang (KMT), or nationalist party, under Chiang Kai-shek, forcing him to flee to Taiwan in 1949.
-China has repeatedly warned Pelosi against going to Taiwan, which it claims as its own.
-Beijing says a Pelosi visit would contravene the one-China principle that Washington has vowed to abide by.
+China has repeatedly warned against Pelosi going to Taiwan, which it claims as its own, while the United States said on Monday that it would not be intimidated by Chinese "sabre rattling".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)